Freedom of Information (FOIA)

 Waiver of Fees

-The cost of the search for and copying of a public record may be waived or reduced if in the sole judgment of the FOIA Coordinator a waiver or reduced fee is in the public interest because it can be considered as primarily benefitting the general public.
+The cost of the search for and copying of a public record may be waived or reduced if in the sole judgment of the FOIA Coordinator (such as circumstances where the a waiver or reduced fee is in the public interest because it can be considered as primarily benefitting the general public).
 The Agency may identify specific records or types of records it deems should be made available for no charge or at a reduced cost.

 How do I qualify for an indigent discount on the fee?